-Most of our students enroll in adult basic education for the purpose of obtaining their GED®.
+Most students who enroll in our adult basic education program, do so for the purpose of obtaining their GED®.
 This is because the goal of the Adult Basic Skills (ABS) program is to prepare adult students to the 12th grade/high school graduation level.
-Classes include the subjects of Science, Mathematics, Language Arts, and Social Studies; and the program is commonly referred to as “GED class.”
+Classes include the subjects of Science, Mathematics, Language Arts, and Social Studies.
+The program is commonly referred to as “GED classes.”

-It is not necessary to be seeking the GED® to enroll in classes.
+It is not necessary to be seeking the GED® to enroll in the Adult Basic Education program.
 Any adult* who performs below the 12th grade level is eligible.
 If you’ve already obtained a high school diploma or GED®, but would like to brush up on your skills before enrolling in college or making an employment change, Basic Education Classes would be a logical place to start your transition.

 All potential students who wish to enroll must attend an 8-hr orientation prior to the start of the 10-week term.
 During this orientation, prospective students will learn about the ABS program, fill out enrollment paperwork, and take an assessment test that informs the teachers what you already know and what you need to work on.
 Prospective students attending orientation must bring their address, emergency contact information, social security number (if they have one), and a sack lunch or money for snacks from the vending machine.

-Call the Woolley Center at 541-440-4603 to sign up for a Roseburg or Tri City orientation or click on the green “Register” button below.
+Call the Woolley Center at 541-440-4603 to sign up for a orientation in Roseburg or Tri City or click on the green “Register” button below.